 Have you ever wanted to start a mastermind group?
 Masterminds, personal board of directors, advisory boards are all becoming a key part of being a modern professional.

 I have been a part of 7 different mastermind groups and had varying success with each.
-These days, I get asked about them all the time so I wanted to do an overview of the different kinds of mastermind groups that are out there and how you can start your own.
+These days, I get asked about them all the time so I wanted to do an overview of the different kinds of mastermind groups.

 What is a mastermind group?